w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 a different browser, forcing re-login.
 This proposal does not have special handling in this situation; we would show the error dialog mentioned below.

-There is [some discussion](https://crbug.com/1381505) on whether the sign-in header should require user activation; however, right now in Chrome it does not.
+There is [some discussion](https://crbug.com/1381505) on whether the login header should require user activation; however, right now in Chrome it does not.

 ### Effect on FedCM requests

 When an RP calls navigator.credentials.get():

-* If the sign-in state on the provided config URL is “logged out”, no network requests will be made and the promise is rejected (with a delay as usual (step 3 of
+* If the login state on the provided config URL is “logged out”, no network requests will be made and the promise is rejected (with a delay as usual (step 3 of
 [the algorithm](https://fedidcg.github.io/FedCM/#dom-identitycredential-discoverfromexternalsource-slot)))